Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

 \subsection{Space of functions}

-For $X$ a smooth variety over $F$, we will denote by $\cS(X(F))$ the Schwartz space of $X$.
-In the $p$-adic case, it is just the space of all locally constant and compactly supported (complex-valued) functions.
-In the case where $F=\R$, it is the Schwartz space in the sense of Aizenbud and Gourevitch \cite{AG1} i.e. the space smooth functions which are ``rapidly decreasing together with all their derivatives".
-When $X=G$ and $F=\R$, a function $f$ belongs to $\cS(G(F))$ if and only if for all $u,v\in \cU(g)$ and $N\geqslant 1$ we have
+For $X$ a smooth variety over $F$, we will denote by $\cS(X(F))$ the {\em Schwartz space} of $X(F)$ that is: \begin{itemize} \item In the $p$-adic case, the space of all locally constant and compactly supported complex-valued functions on $X(F)$;

+\item In the Archimedean case ($F=\R$), the Schwartz space in the sense of Aizenbud and Gourevitch \cite{AG1} roughly described as the space smooth functions on $X(F)$ which are ``rapidly decreasing together with all their derivatives''. \end{itemize} When $X=G$ and $F=\R$, a function $f$ belongs to $\cS(G(F))$ if and only if for every $u,v\in \cU(g)$ and $N\geqslant 1$ we have

 On the other hand, for $V$ a finite dimensional $F$-vector space $\cS(V)$ coincides with the usual Schwartz space.

-In all cases, $\cS(X(F))$ has a natural topology making it a Fr\'echet space when $F=\R$ and a LF space when $F$ is $p$-adic (in this case we just endow $\cS(X(F))$, which is of countable dimension, with its finest locally convex topology).
-Moreover, if $V$ is a finite dimensional $F$-vector space with a decomposition $V=W\oplus W'$ then there is a natural isomorphism
+When $F=\R$, $\cS(X(F))$ has a natural topology making it a Fr\'echet space.
+When $F$ is $p$-adic, we equip $\cS(X(F))$ with its finest locally convex topology (see Section \ref{Section Reminder on evtlcs}).
+Since in this case $\cS(X(F))$ is of countable dimension, this makes $\cS(X(F))$ into a LF space.